chazzka/clanekcathedral/clanek.md

 With the following example we will show that outlier detection is certainly not a novelty detection.

 #### Example: Isolation Forest

 Isolation Forest ([1](https://doi.org/10.1016/j.engappai.2022.105730 "article 1"), [2](https://doi.org/10.1016/j.patcog.2023.109334 "article 2")) is an outlier detection, semi-supervised ensemble algorithm.
-This approach is well known to successfully isolate outliers by using recursive partitioning (forming a tree-like structure) to decide whether the analyzed particle is an anomaly or not.
+This approach is well known to successfully isolate outliers by using recursive partitioning (forming a tree-like structure) to decide whether the analyzed particle is an anomaly.
-The less partitions required to isolate the more probable it is for a particle to be an anomaly.
+The fewer partitions required to isolate, the more probable it is for a particle to be an anomaly.

-The Scikit-Learn platform (scikit-learn.org) offers several implemented, documented and tested machine-learning open-source algorithms.
+The Scikit-Learn platform (scikit-learn.org) offers several implemented, documented, and tested machine-learning open-source algorithms.
-Its implementation of Isolation Forest has, in time of writing this text, 5 hyperparameters which need to be explicitly chosen and tuned.
+At the time of writing this text, its implementation of Isolation Forest has five hyperparameters that need to be explicitly chosen and tuned.

-Consider a dataset containing no anomalies at all, which we want to use to for the learning.
+Consider a dataset containing no anomalies, which we want to use for the learning.
-Figure x shows example dataset with two features, none of the datapoint being an anomaly.
+Figure x shows an example dataset with two features, none of the datapoints being an anomaly.

 ![](https://raw.githubusercontent.com/chazzka/clanekcathedral/master/code/figures/example1.svg)
 > Figure X dataset with no anomalies (example 1)